AND JUST WHO IN TARNATION IS BRIAN MICHAEL PAGE???

 1964 - (July 1) A snark is born to Bob and Terry Page!

 1981 - Played my first piano at Mass

 1982 - Played my first organ at Mass

 1983 - First music director position held at age 19, in the same parish that C. Alexander Peloquin started at, also at 19 (Sacred Heart, Woonsocket, Rhode Island).
 Leo Fontaine, then 14, was the folk group leader at the time.
-He later switched to organ (YAY!) and is now not only Sacred Heart's organist, but also Mayor of Woonsocket!
+He later took up organ (YAY!) and is now not only Sacred Heart's music director, but he also had a stint as Mayor of Woonsocket!
 Good for him!

 1984 - First Mass setting written (not to mention, first liturgical composition of any kind).
 All later scrapped except the Agnus Dei, which later became part of another Mass setting - one of higher quality.

 1985 - Motet-style Ave Maria written by yours truly at age 21

 1986 - Wrote my own tune for the hymn Around the Throne, a Glorious Band, which was published roughly two decades later by CanticaNOVA Publications.